CIBC-Internal/python/Doc/library/types.rst

 Typical use of these names is for :func:`isinstance` or :func:`issubclass` checks.

+If you instantiate any of these types, note that signatures may vary between Python versions.

 Standard names are defined for the following types:

+.. data:: NoneType

+   The type of :data:`None`.

+   .. versionadded:: 3.10

 .. data:: FunctionType
           LambdaType